-In these photographs, she did not attempt to repeather earlier work.
+In these photographs she did not attempt to repeat her earlier work.
 The central fact was not depression but prosperity, so she photographed the mushrooming population and its money, its new houses and highways, automobiles and marketplaces and recreations.

 "This latter work she considered not a document but a sketch for a document.
 The record of the '60s that she wanted to make was beyond the reach of one photographer.
-During the last two years of her life she worked to define the conditions under which a new documentary unit might provide for this generation a service parallel to that performed thirty years ago by the FSA," Mr. Szarkowski points out in his introduction.
+During the last two years of her life she worked to define the conditions under which a new documentary unit might provide for this generation a service parallel to that performed thirty years ago bytthe FSA," Mrs Szarkowski points out in his introduction.

-Continuing, he says, "Lange's work was directed not toward esthetic delight, but toward social relevance.
-Beauty fas her was not a goal, but a proof of success -- a demonstration that something of importance had been clearly seen and graphically fixed.
-A beautiful picture, because of its rightness, demanded contemplation, and that was the success she wished."
+"Continuing herwites, "lange's work was directed not toward esthetic delight, but toward social relevance.
+Beauty for her was not a goal but a proof of success -- a demonstration that something of importance had been clearly seen and graphically fixed.
+A beautiful picture, becasue of its rightness, demanded contemplation, and that was the success she wished."